 - Blocking US contributors.
 IdentityMind helps companies block US contributors by looking at IP, Device, Address and Documents.

 - Have a good lawyer.
-Our clients have spoken highly about these firms: DLA Piper, White & Case, and Schulte Roth & Zabel.
+Our clients and partners have spoken highly about these firms: Marc Boiron at Fisher Broyles (securities) and Kathryn Graham, Esq.
+(MSB).

 - This regulation impacts all companies conducting an ICO in the US or to US contributors.